 (We posted Larry’s advert to our Facebook page saying it was a fake.
 Despite this, more than one person tried to apply for the job.
 We’re in the wrong business).

 THE GOLDEN RULE

 Never send money to someone offering a job.
 Au pair and nanny agencies (not individuals) are legally able to charge a small fee but these days hardly any do.
 Reputable student work placement organisations, like BUNAC, and gap year companies do charge, sometimes hefty, fees.
-If you have never heard of a gap year organisation in which you are interested check them out – the Lonely Planet Thorn Tree is a good place to ask questions.
-The jobs posted to this site are sent to us from all around the world and every country will have different employment laws but generally if anyone asks for cash to find you a job then there is a good chance it is a scam.
+If you have never heard of a gap year organisation in which you are interested check them out.
+The jobs posted on this site are sent to us from all around the world and every country will have different employment laws but generally, if anyone asks for cash to find you a job then there is a good chance it is a scam.

 If a job offer looks suspicious run the organisation or person (or both) through Google.
 If nothing comes up try the same but add the word “scam” to the search.
 Another option is to search the email address and see if and where it has been used before.
 Again, try adding “scam” to the search.
 If a phone number is given, search that too.